 XCCDF has four scoring models, which are defined below.
 Tools MAY support additional proprietary or community models.
-A benchmark MAY recommend one or more scoring models to be used when computing a benchmark score by indicating them in the <xccdf:Benchmark> element's <xccdf:model> element.
-A tool MAY use any score computation model designated by the user.
-In the four models defined below, a result of "fixed" SHALL be treated as a "pass" result for scoring purposes; other scoring models MAY handle this differently.
+A benchmark MAY recommend one or more scoring models to be used when computing a benchmark score by indicating them in the <xccdf:Benchmark>element's four models defined below, a result of "fixed" SHALL be treated as a "pass" result for scoring purposes; other scoring models MAY handle this differently.